-Klamath County Zone: A 107-day season may be selected, with outside dates between the Saturday nearest October 1 (October 4), and March 10.
+Klamath County Zone: A 107-day season may be selected, with outside dates between the Saturday nearest October 1 (October 3), and March 10.
 A 3-way split season may be selected.
 The daily goose bag limit is 4 dark geese and 4 white geese except for hunting days that occur after the last Sunday in January when only light geese and white-fronted geese may be taken.
-The daily bag limit of geese is 4 of which only 3 may be light geese and only 1 may be a white-fronted goose.
+The daily bag limit of geese is 6 of which only 4 may be light geese.

-Northwest Special Permit Zone: Outside dates are between the Saturday nearest October 1 (October 4), and the Sunday closest to March 1 (March 1).
+Northwest Special Permit Zone: Outside dates are between the Saturday nearest October 1 (October 3), and the Sunday closest to March 1 (February 28).
 The daily bag limit of dark geese is 4 including not more than 2 cackling or Aleutian geese and daily bag limit of light geese is 4.
 In those designated areas of Tillamook County open to hunting, the daily bag limit of dark geese is 2.

 South Coast Zone: The daily dark goose bag limit is 4 including cackling and Aleutian geese.
-In Oregon's South Coast Zone 107-day seasons may be selected, with outside dates between the Saturday nearest October 1 (October 4) and March 10.
+In Oregon's South Coast Zone 107-day seasons may be selected, with outside dates between the Saturday nearest October 1 (October 3) and March 10.
 Hunting days that occur after the last Sunday in January shall be concurrent with California's North Coast Special Management Area.
 A 3-way split season may be selected.